Abenezer0923/ProNet/MEETING_MIGRATION_GUIDE.md

 - Missing sound IDs like `RECORDING_OFF_SOUND` (public meet.jit.si doesn’t bundle every asset) We trimmed the toolbar to essentials to reduce noise.
 These warnings are safe to ignore.

+To further reduce console noise on the public instance we set these safe overrides in the iframe options:

+- `configOverwrite.disableThirdPartyRequests = true`
+- `configOverwrite.analytics.disabled = true`
+- `configOverwrite.disableDeepLinking = true`
+- `configOverwrite.enableGravatar = false`

+This prevents Amplitude/analytics requests (which ad blockers often block) and stops Gravatar lookups that tend to return 404s when users have no avatar.

 ### Ad/Tracking Blocker Errors (Amplitude)
 Errors like `Failed to fetch remote configuration` or `net::ERR_BLOCKED_BY_CLIENT` for Amplitude/analytics occur when browser extensions block requests.
 They do not affect meeting functionality.